 Superman Celebration turning into big business for vendors

-For the 38thconsecutive year Metropolis is paying homage to the last son of Krypton and the free fun is turning into big business.
+METROPOLIS, IL — For the 38th consecutive year Metropolis is paying homage to the last son of Krypton and the free fun is turning into big business.

 For organizer Lisa Gower the Metropolis Superman Celebration went faster than a speeding bullet.